Owner: @Thomas Lavaur @David Rusu

 return h.digest()

-The hash function used (as well as other cryptographic primitives like ZK proof and signature schemes) is described in Common Cryptographic Components.
+The hash function used, as well as other cryptographic primitives like ZK proofs and signature schemes, are described in Common Cryptographic Components.